-Parties’ “mid-century long-term low GHG emissions development strategies” or “long-term strategies” are central to achieving the goal of limiting warming and preventing some of the worst impacts of climate change.
-Long-term strategies play a key role to in the transition toward net-zero emissions and climate resilient economies.
-They set out long-term goals for climate and development, and direct short-term decision-making to support the necessary shifts to limit global warming and lift people out of poverty.
-These long-term strategies also serve as a basis for increasing ambition, including through nationally determined contributions, because they articulate a long-term vision that is achievable.
+Parties’ “mid-century long-term low GHG emissions development strategies” or “long-term strategies” are central to achieving the goal of reaching net-zero global emissions, limiting warming, and preventing some of the worst impacts of climate change.
+Indeed, long-term strategies play a key role in the transition toward net-zero emissions and climate resilient economies.
+These strategies set out long-term goals for climate and development and direct short-term decision-making to support the necessary shifts to limit global warming and lift people out of poverty.

 Why Are Long-Term Strategies Needed?

 Ambitious long-term strategies are vital since current near-term national climate plans (NDCs) are only sufficient enough to limit warming to 2.7-3.7 degrees C (4.9-6.7 degrees F).
 Moreover, long-term strategies provide a pathway to a whole-of-society transformation and a vital link between shorter-term NDCs and the long-term objectives of the Paris Agreement.
 And, because of the 30-year time horizon, these strategies offer many other benefits, including guiding countries to avoid costly investments in high-emissions technologies, supporting just and equitable transitions, promoting technological innovation, planning for new sustainable infrastructure in light of future climate risks, and sending early and predictable signals to investors about envisaged long-term societal changes.

 What Are the Key Elements of Long-Term Strategies?

 The scope and depth of long-term strategies are determined by countries.
 Indeed, there is no one-size-fits-all format or structure.
 However, some common elements of such strategies include: